 Life lessons, good and bad

 Dave has had an extensive academic career.
 He studied business, engineering, sociology, and economics, and spent a lot of time in research as well.
-His focus is business, and while many people assume that in business you study topics surrounding money and performance, much of it is based in psychology and sociology.
-And although it would be understandable to assume that this background would give you insight into how organizations work and how people function, instead, you learn there are many different theories about how organizations actually work.
+His focus is business, and while many people assume that in business you study topics surrounding money and performance, much of it is based on psychology and sociology.
+And although it would be understandable to assume that this background would give you insight into how organizations work, and how people function, instead you learn there are many different theories about how organizations actually work.

 Dave has observed there are a few things that are true of every person and organization.

 In his vlog on this topic, Dave explained that, “a lot of this stuff that we learn and that we research really can be boiled down into yourself and in loving who you are inside, while at the same time having the courage to keep going forward.”
 It takes a long time to come to that realization though.

 In the vlog, Dave observed that we spend a lot of time before that realization being uncertain and feeling really ambiguous about who we are on the inside.
 We tend to bumble around and try to figure out who we are and hope that by the time we are 85 years old maybe we will figure it out.
 But what is more certain and can really help us along the way, according to Dave, is learning that the key thing in interacting with people and organizations in this world is to remember that everyone else is bumbling along too.

 He aptly observes that it’s important to be very kind to other people because you don’t know what is going on in their lives.
 And even though this can be difficult, especially when your life is going badly and things aren’t going your way, if you practice kindness and pay it forward when life IS good, then this becomes second nature even during the hard times.